 This statement is approved by Clarion Housing Group Executive Team and applies to all organisations within the Group.
 It will be reviewed and updated as necessary or on an annual basis.

-View our latest statements here:
+View our latest statement here: